 Talala Agriculture Produce Market Committee (APMC) in Gir Somnath district is the biggest wholesale market of Kesar mangoes in Gujarat.
 The market, which usually buzzes with activity this time of the year, now lies mostly deserted.
 “The crop is late; hardly any mangoes are coming these days.
 We are planning to start the auction around May 10, almost 10 days later than the normal beginning of the season,” Harsukh Jarsaniya, Talala APMC secretary told The Indian Express.

 In Vadodara, mangoes are yet to be harvested.
-Ajit Thakor, owner of one of the biggest orchards in Kajapura village, said, “I have over 10,000 trees in my orchard… It will take minimum 20 days to be able to pluck them ,” he said, adding that the lockdown will benefit farmers close to cities like Vadodara and Ahmedabad, where the bulk harvest has not arrived from other parts of the state.
+Ajit Thakor, owner of one of the biggest orchards in Kajapura village, said, “I have over 10,000 trees in my orchard… It will take minimum 20 days to be able to pluck them… Regular customers have been calling, so I am not worried about sales, but the crop is about 40% less,” he said, adding that the lockdown would benefit farmers close to cities like Vadodara and Ahmedabad, where the bulk harvest has not arrived from other parts of the state.

-A mango orchard owner in Anjlav village of Valsad, Vijay Patel said a few farmers submitted a memorandum to the District collector seeking permission for labourers to travel to the farms for the “timely harvest” of the fruit.
+A mango orchard owner in Anjlav village of Valsad, Vijay Patel said that a few farmers submitted a memorandum to the District collector seeking permission for labourers to travel to the farms during the lockdown for the “timely harvest” of the fruit.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines